mukyasa/MMTextFieldEffects/README.md

 ![MMTextFieldEffects](https://github.com/mukyasa/MMTextFieldEffects/blob/master/MMTextFieldEffects/textfields_images/Screen Shot 2015-07-24 at 3.38.41 pm.png)

-####Note
+#### Note
 * Default TextField Height Used Here is ```80```
-Feel Free To Customise and Play with Properties According to your Requirements, Following are properties used for specific purpose
+Feel Free To Customise and Play with Properties According to your Requirements.
+Following are properties used for specific purpose
 * ```borderTextField``` For Outer Frame Used in **Ichiro** , **Juro** , **Minoru** , **Nariko** and **Yoshiko**
 * ```contentTextfield``` For Inner Frame Used in **Ichiro** and **Nariko**
 * ```leftLayer``` For Outer Layer Used In **Kuro** and **Nao**